dmbarbour/glas/docs/GlasDesign.md

             abcde..1    63 bits
             00000..0     unused

 This allows for reasonable representation of labeled data.
 We may similarly encode integers into stems.
-However, we will further extend the Node to efficiently encode embedded binaries and other useful types.
+However, we can further extend the Node to efficiently encode text or binary data, struct-like data, and other useful types.

 ### Integers